 The Harmony Prenatal Test is extremely accurate (99+% accuracy of diagnosis) and offers an effective replacement to amniocentesis for most women undergoing prenatal screening for chromosomal abnormalities.
 The test can be done early in pregnancy (from 10 weeks) and carries no risk to the mother or baby.

-The Harmony Prenatal Test is available in London at The Medical Chambers Kensington under the supervision of Dr David Nyberg, who was one of the first doctors to begin using the test in the US.
-The Harmony Prenatal Test was first available in Ameica in October 2011.
+The Harmony Prenatal Test is available in London at The Medical Chambers Kensington.
+The Harmony Prenatal Test was first available in America in October 2011.
 You may hear this test referred to by your antenatal care team as a non-invasive prenatal test (NIPT) or non-invasive prenatal diagnosis (NIPD).

 Comprehensive antenatal screening The Harmony prenatal blood test does not replace the 12-week Nuchal scan.
 The scan provides crucial information about your baby's anatomical development that cannot be ascertained from a prenatal blood test, so it is important to combine ultrasound scanning with blood tests.
 You can have your blood sample for the DNA blood test taken at the same time as the Nuchal scan, or you can come in for it separately.

 Who is the Harmony test for?
 The Harmony Prenatal Test is usually chosen when the risk of chromosome abnormality is considered high, either because of maternal age or history, or indications shown on the Nuchal (12-week) scan.
 Some women request it when no increase of risk is indicated as a form of reassurance.